JignashaVanara/corporate-portal/README.md

         You can see "Efforts logged successfully." message highlighted in green on screen.

     Service Goals Page:
-        1. Logged in employee can add comments of their work to achive goal for their annual performace.
+        1. Logged in employee can add comments of their work to achieve goal for their annual performance.
         2. Select goal type from dropdown.
         3. Select goal name from dropdown which is filtered according to the goal type.
-        4. Add your work related comments in detail for perticular goal which you selected.
+        4. Add your work related comments in detail for particular goal which you selected.
         5. click on "comment" button.
         6. You can see your comments with your name, selected goal, current date and time on screen,

     Service Docs Page:
         1. This page contains only files.
-        2. Logged in employee can upload payslip, resume, compensasion letter, offer letter through this page and file will be displayed in respective block on screen.
+        2. Logged in employee can upload pay-slip, resume, compensasion letter, offer letter through this page and file will be displayed in respective block on screen.

     Contact Page:
         1. This page contains only information and it's a static page.
-        2. Any user can find conact infromation through this page.
+        2. Any user can find contact infromation through this page.

     Login Page:
-        1. on click of login button, system verifies the following validations and after successful login user can access serivce related screens.
+        1. on click of login button, system verifies the following validations and after successful login user can access service related screens.
             - username should not be empty.
             - password should not be empty and it should have min length of 8 characters.
         2. on click of sign-up button, user will redirect to register screen.

     Registration Page:
         1. on click of login button, system verifies the following validations and after successful registration user will redirect to login screen where user can login in to system to access company services.
-            - Firstname should not be empty.
+            - First name should not be empty.
-            - Lastname should not be empty.
+            - Last name should not be empty.
             - Username should not be empty.
             - Email should not be empty and it should contain @ in address.
             - password should not be empty and it should have min length of 8 characters.